rabbit19981023/single-page-application-example/README.md

 2. Cached Views

 ### Usage
-you will need a **web server** to run this example.
+You will need a **web server** to run this example.
 For this case, we use a npm package named `http-server`.

 ```bash
 $ cd /path/to/single-page-application-example